 The automation section teaches the basics of file management and navigating directories, as well as the intricacies of pipes and redirection, of course creating simple shell scripts to automate repeated tasks.

-The software development section offers a brief overview of Python or R, and discusses good coding practices: variable naming conventions, commenting, and other ways to make your code comprehensible to your collaborators (and to you, six months from now).
+The software development services section offers a brief overview of Python or R, and discusses good coding practices: variable naming conventions, commenting, and other ways to make your code comprehensible to your collaborators (and to you, six months from now).

 The techniques we teach for testing your code will help prove — to yourself or others — that it does what it’s supposed to do.